jhpyle/docassemble/_docs/objects.md

 # Import any DAObject classes that you will need
 from docassemble.base.util import Individual, Person, DAObject
 # Import the SQLObject and some associated utility functions
-from docassemble.base.sql import alchemy_url, upgrade_db, SQLObject
+from docassemble.base.sql import alchemy_url, upgrade_db, SQLObject, SQLObjectRelationship
 # Import SQLAlchemy names
 from sqlalchemy import Column, ForeignKey, Integer, String, create_engine, or_, and_ from sqlalchemy.ext.declarative import declarative_base